Imone Mohanta: Earlier career

 Mohanta, graduated from San Diego State University, began his professional career with newly formed San Diego United of National Premier Soccer League in 2008.
 He played for a single season until 2009, under coaching of Guy Newman, then manager of the San Diego–based side.

 India

 While playing in tournaments organized by the Indian community in the United States, Mohanta was encouraged to play in the Indian I-League by players from JCT Mills FC.
 Eventually, he signed for I-League side Churchill Brothers SC, where he almost scored an individual goal on debut against Salgaocar SC.

 Managerial career

 After retirement, Mohanta began his coaching career in West Coast Soccer Association as a head coach.

 Mohanta Sports

-Mohanta, a passionate football lover started his footballing management division named Mohanta Sports, which is a group of sports attorneys, work collaboratively with FIFA licensed agents to ensure the highest level of player and coaching representation.
+Mohanta, a football lover started his footballing management division named Mohanta Sports, which is a group of sports attorneys, work collaboratively with FIFA licensed agents to ensure the highest level of player and coaching representation.